Tahiti-based ARANUI 5

 The ship is equipped with fitness and massage rooms and an outdoor swimming pool.
 The enrichment program is given in French and English, and the name of the lecturers are listed next to the specific departures .
 Musicians perform occasionally at sea, and before and after dinner, with cabarets and dancing at night.
 The sought-after activities are the trips ashore to archeological sites, to meet the locals, see their way of life, their cultural traditions in music, dance, food and customs, enjoying the wonderful beaches and barbecues, and watching the cargo handling that brings most everything in and takes most everything out.
 Snorkeling is free while para-sailing and scuba diving are arranged with an independent operator.

 To fully enjoy the shore trips, be sure you can climb and descend ladders to and from launches as some ports do not have sufficiently large docking facilities or weather may require the ship to anchor.
 Some landings may be through the surf, and those needing assistance will find a strong hand.
 The ship does not keep a precise schedule as much depends on the amount of cargo handling at each port as well as the weather.
 Rough seas can delay the ship and interrupt the freight operations.
 Some passengers have reported cultural differences can cause conflicts, especially when large groups from one country are involved.
 N.B.
 When visiting the C.P.T.M website for the first time, be sure to watch the captivating introductory video.

 Along the Same Lines

-Hurtigruten’s LOFOTEN would be the closest equivalent of a passenger-cargo ship though its territory is anything but tropical and the cabin accommodations are not nearly as roomy.
+Hurtigruten’s LOFOTEN would be the closest equivalent of a passenger-cargo ship, though its Norwegian coastal territory is anything but tropical, and the cabin accommodations are not nearly as roomy.

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.